 Dr. M’Baye received his Ph.D. in American Culture Studies from Bowling Green State University, his M.A. in American Studies from Pennsylvania State University, and his Maîtrise in English from Université Gaston Berger de Saint-Louis.

 Black Cosmopolitanism and Anticolonialism: Pivotal Moments.
-London and New York: Routledge, 2017.
+London & New York: Routledge, 2017.

-The Trickster Comes West: Pan-African Influences in Early Black Diasporan Narratives.
-Jackson, Miss: University Press of Mississippi, 2009.
+The Trickster Comes West: Pan-African Influence in Early Black Diasporan Narratives.
+Jackson: University Press of Mississippi, 2009.